fangq/mmc/mmc/trunk/README.txt

   make ssemath  # this uses SSE4 for both vector operations and math functions make          # this produces an non-optimized binary with debugging symbols

+if you wish to build the mmc mex file to be used in matlab, you should run

+  make mex      # this produces mmc.mex* under mmc/mmclab/ folder

+similarly, if you wish to build the mex file for GNU Octave, you should run

+  make oct      # this produces mmc.mex* under mmc/mmclab/ folder

 If you append "-f makefile_sfmt" at the end of any of the above make commands, you will get an executable named "mmc_sfmt", which uses a fast MT19937 random-number-generator (RNG) instead of the default GLIBC